aryank2708/Resume-Maxxer-/README.md

 Resume Maxxer🧏🏻‍♂️
 AI-Driven No-Code Resume Optimization Tool Built with n8n Automation

-Overview
-Resume Maxxer🧏🏻‍♂️ is an innovative AI-powered workflow that automates resume rewriting and optimization for job applications.
-Built using the no-code platform n8n, it integrates multiple APIs to analyze, modify, and generate ATS-friendly resumes tailored to specific job descriptions.
-This eliminates the need for users to manually edit their resumes for every job application.

-Core Technologies
-No-code automation using n8n

-AI content analysis with OpenAI Gemini

-Email delivery via Gmail API

-Data management and tracking with Airtable

-Version control and hosting using GitHub API

-Resume formatting and live editing on Overleaf API

-How It Works
-Trigger: Users submit their resume and job description via an n8n web form.

-Analysis: Gemini AI analyzes the job description and OCR extracts resume content.

-Research: Deep contextual research on the job and company is done.

-Optimization: OpenAI updates the resume content with relevant keywords, preserving original meaning.

-LaTeX Conversion: Another AI model converts content to LaTeX and fits it in a premade template.

-GitHub Upload: The LaTeX resume code is uploaded as a public repository on GitHub.

-Overleaf Project: Overleaf API creates a live resume project from the GitHub-hosted code.

-Email: The user receives an email with the Overleaf project link and usage instructions.

-Features
-Fully automated resume tailoring customized for each job description

-AI-powered keyword enhancement for ATS compatibility

-Professional LaTeX formatting via Overleaf templates

-Real-time data visibility and workflow control through Airtable

-Seamless integration of multiple APIs in low-code/no-code environment

-Email delivery of personalized resume for instant access

-Successfully used by 150+ users in peak placement season

-Repository Contents
-n8n workflow JSON file

-Detailed setup and API configuration documentation

-Sample resume outputs and LaTeX template examples

-Getting Started
-Clone the repository and follow the documentation to configure OpenAI, Gmail, Airtable, GitHub, and Overleaf API keys.
-Customize the workflow to your requirements and deploy your own optimized resume automation.

-Contribution
-Contributions, bug reports, and feature requests are welcome!
-Open a pull request or issue to collaborate on improving the project.
+🚀 Overview
+Resume Maxxer🧏🏻‍♂️ is an end-to-end, AI-powered workflow for automating resume rewriting and optimization.
+Built using the no-code platform n8n, this project integrates multiple APIs (OpenAI Gemini, Gmail, Airtable, GitHub, Overleaf) to dynamically tailor and deliver ATS-friendly resumes based on user-submitted job descriptions.

+💡 Key Features
+AI-Powered Keyword Enhancement: Automatically rewrites your resume for each job description using state-of-the-art LLMs.

+No-Code, API-First Design: Seamless integration with OpenAI Gemini, Gmail, Airtable, GitHub, and Overleaf through n8n.

+One-Click Automation: Users upload their resume and job description—everything else is handled for them.

+LaTeX Formatting: Outputs resume in polished LaTeX Overleaf template.

+Instant Email Delivery: Resumes are emailed directly to the user.

+Scalable Data Flow: Tracks and manages user data and jobs in Airtable.

+Community Proof: Supported 150+ users in placement season in just 2 weeks.

+🛠️ Technologies & Integrations
+n8n (No-code Automation)

+OpenAI Gemini API

+Google Gmail API

+Airtable API

+GitHub API

+Overleaf API

+🌐 How It Works
+User Triggers Workflow: User uploads their resume and job description through an n8n web form.

+Gemini JD & OCR: The Gemini AI analyzes the JD, performs OCR on the resume, and extracts their content.

+Deep Research: AI runs background research on the role and company for smarter keyword/context selection.

+Resume Rewriting: OpenAI intelligently rewrites your resume, optimizing for the job while preserving your authentic experience.

+LaTeX Rendering: Another model converts the new content into LaTeX, embedding it in a pre-built Overleaf template.

+GitHub API Upload: The LaTeX file is pushed to a public GitHub repo.

+Overleaf Project Creation: Overleaf API creates a live project using the hosted LaTeX code.

+Automated Email: The completed Overleaf resume link is sent to the user by email along with further editing instructions.

+📁 Repository Contents
+/workflow/ – n8n workflow JSONs\

+/docs/ – Setup guide, usage instructions

+/samples/ – Sample resumes and LaTeX templates

+Screenshots and architecture diagrams

+🚦 Deployment & Usage
+Clone/download this repo.

+Add your API keys in environment/config file as per docs/SETUP.md.

+Import the workflow JSON into your n8n instance.

+Launch the workflow via web form for instant resume optimization.

+View logs and user/job analytics in Airtable dashboard.

+Full instructions in /docs/SETUP.md.

+🤝 Contribution
+Open to PRs, feature requests, issue reporting, and fork-based customization.

+Please raise an issue if you have ideas for new integrations or features.

+📜 License
+This project is licensed under the MIT License.
+See LICENSE for more.